AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. method:: AnalysisUnit.text(this)

-    Return the text of the analysis unit
+    Return the text for this unit

 .. method:: AnalysisUnit.tokens(this)

-    Return the tokens of the unit
+    Return the tokens for this unit

+Methods for `Bool`
+""""""""""""""""""
+.. method:: Bool.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Bool.help(this)

+    Print formatted help for the given object

+.. method:: Bool.img(this)

+    Return a string representation of an object

+.. method:: Bool.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `Function`
+""""""""""""""""""""""
+.. method:: Function.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Function.help(this)

+    Print formatted help for the given object

+.. method:: Function.img(this)

+    Return a string representation of an object

+.. method:: Function.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `Int`
+"""""""""""""""""
+.. method:: Int.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Int.help(this)

+    Print formatted help for the given object

+.. method:: Int.img(this)

+    Return a string representation of an object

+.. method:: Int.print(this)

+    Built-in print function.
+Prints the argument

 Methods for `LazyList`
 """"""""""""""""""""""
+.. method:: LazyList.doc(this)

+    Given any object, return the documentation associated with it

 .. method:: LazyList.enumerate(this)

     Return the content of the iterable object with each element associated to its index in a tuple: [(<index>, <elem>), ...]

+.. method:: LazyList.help(this)

+    Print formatted help for the given object

+.. method:: LazyList.img(this)

+    Return a string representation of an object

 .. method:: LazyList.length(this)

-    Get the length of the iterable element
+    Return the length of the iterable

-.. method:: LazyList.map(this, fn)
+.. method:: LazyList.print(this)

-    Given an iterable object and a function, return the list resulting of the function application on each element of the iterable object: map(lst, f) -> [f(lst[1]), f(lst[2]), ...]
+    Built-in print function.
+Prints the argument

-.. method:: LazyList.reduce(this, fn, init)
+.. method:: LazyList.reduce(this, function, init_value)

     Given a collection, a reduction function, and an initial value reduce the result

 .. method:: LazyList.to_list(this)

-    Transform an iterator into a list
+    Transform into a list

 Methods for `List`
 """"""""""""""""""
+.. method:: List.doc(this)

+    Given any object, return the documentation associated with it

 .. method:: List.enumerate(this)

     Return the content of the iterable object with each element associated to its index in a tuple: [(<index>, <elem>), ...]

+.. method:: List.help(this)

+    Print formatted help for the given object

+.. method:: List.img(this)

+    Return a string representation of an object

 .. method:: List.length(this)

-    Get the length of the iterable element
+    Return the length of the iterable

-.. method:: List.map(this, fn)
+.. method:: List.print(this)

-    Given an iterable object and a function, return the list resulting of the function application on each element of the iterable object: map(lst, f) -> [f(lst[1]), f(lst[2]), ...]
+    Built-in print function.
+Prints the argument

-.. method:: List.reduce(this, fn, init)
+.. method:: List.reduce(this, function, init_value)

     Given a collection, a reduction function, and an initial value reduce the result

-.. method:: List.sublist(this, low_bound, high_bound)
+.. method:: List.sublist(this, low, high)

     Return a sublist of `list` from `low_bound` to `high_bound`

 .. method:: List.to_list(this)

-    Transform an iterator into a list
+    Transform into a list

 .. method:: List.unique(this)

-    Given collection, remove all identical elements in order to have only one instance of each
+    Given a collection, create a list with all duplicates removed

+Methods for `MemberReference`
+"""""""""""""""""""""""""""""
+.. method:: MemberReference.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: MemberReference.help(this)

+    Print formatted help for the given object

+.. method:: MemberReference.img(this)

+    Return a string representation of an object

+.. method:: MemberReference.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `Namespace`
+"""""""""""""""""""""""
+.. method:: Namespace.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Namespace.help(this)

+    Print formatted help for the given object

+.. method:: Namespace.img(this)

+    Return a string representation of an object

+.. method:: Namespace.print(this)

+    Built-in print function.
+Prints the argument

 Methods for `Node`
 """"""""""""""""""
 .. method:: Node.children(this)

-    Given a node, get the list of all its children
+    Return the node's children

 .. method:: Node.children_count(this)

+    Return the node's children count

+.. method:: Node.doc(this)

-    Given a node, return the count of its children
+    Given any object, return the documentation associated with it

 .. method:: Node.dump(this)

-    Given an ast node, return a structured dump of the subtree
+    Dump the node's content in a structured tree

+.. method:: Node.help(this)

+    Print formatted help for the given object

 .. method:: Node.image(this)

-    Given an ast node, return its image
+    Return the node's image

+.. method:: Node.img(this)

+    Return a string representation of an object

 .. method:: Node.kind(this)

-    Return the kind of this node, as a string
+    Return the node's kind

 .. method:: Node.parent(this)

-    Given a node, get the parent of it
+    Return the node's parent

+.. method:: Node.print(this)

+    Built-in print function.
+Prints the argument

-.. method:: Node.same_tokens(this, other)
+.. method:: Node.same_tokens(this, right_node)

     Return whether two nodes have the same tokens, ignoring trivias

 .. method:: Node.text(this)

-    Given an ast node, return its text
+    Return the node's text

 .. method:: Node.tokens(this)

-    Given a node, return an iterator on its tokens
+    Return the node's tokens

 .. method:: Node.unit(this)

-    Given an ast node, return its analysis unit
+    Return the node's analysis unit

+Methods for `Object`
+""""""""""""""""""""
+.. method:: Object.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Object.help(this)

+    Print formatted help for the given object

+.. method:: Object.img(this)

+    Return a string representation of an object

+.. method:: Object.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `Pattern`
+"""""""""""""""""""""
+.. method:: Pattern.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Pattern.help(this)

+    Print formatted help for the given object

+.. method:: Pattern.img(this)

+    Return a string representation of an object

+.. method:: Pattern.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `PropertyReference`
+"""""""""""""""""""""""""""""""
+.. method:: PropertyReference.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: PropertyReference.help(this)

+    Print formatted help for the given object

+.. method:: PropertyReference.img(this)

+    Return a string representation of an object

+.. method:: PropertyReference.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `RecValue`
+""""""""""""""""""""""
+.. method:: RecValue.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: RecValue.help(this)

+    Print formatted help for the given object

+.. method:: RecValue.img(this)

+    Return a string representation of an object

+.. method:: RecValue.print(this)

+    Built-in print function.
+Prints the argument

 Methods for `RewritingContext`
 """"""""""""""""""""""""""""""
-.. method:: RewritingContext.add_first(this, list_node, new_node)
+.. method:: RewritingContext.add_first(this, node, new_node)

-    Insert the given new node at the beginning of the given list node (raises a runtime error if it is not a list node)
+    Insert `new_node` at the beginning of `list_node`

-.. method:: RewritingContext.add_last(this, list_node, new_node)
+.. method:: RewritingContext.add_last(this, node, new_node)

-    Insert the given new node at the end of the given list node(raises a runtime error if it is not a list node)
+    Insert `new_node` at the end of `list_node`

+.. method:: RewritingContext.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: RewritingContext.help(this)

+    Print formatted help for the given object

+.. method:: RewritingContext.img(this)

+    Return a string representation of an object

 .. method:: RewritingContext.insert_after(this, node, new_node)

-    Given a node, insert the new one after it in its parent (this function expects this parent to be a list node, raises a runtime error otherwise)
+    Insert `new_node` after `node` (`node`'s parent needs to be a list node)

 .. method:: RewritingContext.insert_before(this, node, new_node)

-    Given a node, insert the new one before it in its parent (this function expects this parent to be a list node, raises a runtime error otherwise)
+    Insert `new_node` before `node` (`node`'s parent needs to be a list node)

+.. method:: RewritingContext.print(this)

+    Built-in print function.
+Prints the argument

-.. method:: RewritingContext.remove(this, to_remove)
+.. method:: RewritingContext.remove(this, obj_to_remove)

-    Delete the given node from its parent (this function expects this parent to be a list node, raises a runtime error otherwise)
+    Delete the given node from its parent (parent needs to be a list node)

-.. method:: RewritingContext.replace(this, old, new)
+.. method:: RewritingContext.replace(this, old_node, new_node)

     Replace old node by the new one